UK Council for Psychotherapy

 Anger management counselling London - what is anger management london, anger counselling, anger control, counseling anger, anger counseling, anger management counseling, anger therapy, anger management counselling, anger management therapy, short temper, irritability, Author: Don O'Brien, Title: Coil Spring...

 Anger itself is not a problem - it is a normal, healthy, natural human emotion, which we are bound to feel - that everyone feels, it is also our passion.
 Outrage to injustice can also push us to take loving action.
 Letting our anger overtake our perspective and reason may be closer to the problem so we control our anger rather than anger controlling us.
 Anger has the potential to bring out the worst and best in us.
 Anger can be channelled usefully into appropriate action.
 Anger is our instinct to keep us free, and for self-preservation (see also Willpower - Finding, Having & Following Our "No" Or "Yes").
 Anger is not always a negative emotion and helps us stand up for ourselves, so we are not a pushover, stand our ground. yet getting angry often prevents problems being solved.
 Our anger can be our instinctive action for our freedom & preservation.
 Anger can be a last resort defence against allowing others to dominate or manipulate us, so we stand up for who we are.
-Anger & irritability can also motivate us to take action against injustice.
+Anger & irritability can also motivate us to take action against injustice, exploitation, abuse, oppression.
 We may also have an anger so deep, that it is hard to articulate.
 How to express it in healthy ways (e.g. without inappropriate outbursts, blaming) may be a challenge for us.
+Our anger can be a protective mechanism, self guarding our wellbeing and dignity, it can empower us to assert ourself, set boundaries, seek support.
+Anger itself can be both constructive or destructive, carrying both inherent value and danger, shaping relationships, decisions.
+Righteous anger can enable us to confront injustice, advocate change, assert boundaries - be a catalyst for personal and societal progress.
 Some of us may struggle to express our anger without triggering our anxiety, and with our tension, we can become wound up like a spring, which needs a release and otherwise it may spiral out of control.
 Controlling anger, keeping cool maybe a concern for us.
 Yet, repressed anger, suppressed anger - just radiating it, may also not be healthy.
 Anger is a primary emotion, which prepares us for fight-or-flight - what all male & female animals do when they are in danger or in fear, as chemicals are released into the blood stream.
 Anger is an alarm system, extra adrenaline is produced, our heart beats faster & blood pressure rises.
+Anger also has a destructive potential when unmanaged, escalating into unhelpful conflict, and if unchecked, can erode communication, trust, intimacy in personal relationships through aggression, harm, maybe violence.
 When angry, men & women see things one-dimensionally, expressing our anger in disproportional ways.
 The anger management therapy addresses not only how we manage & contain the fire of our anger, but also how to express our healthy anger, being just in the moment (not magnifying it from our past), in controlled & healthy ways, understand its purpose as a boundary & acknowledge the positive & negative aspects.
 Safely breaking out of our anger, curbing, taking time to cool off, can support us.
 Struggling to pause or reflect, our spontaneous acts may even catch ourself by surprise, e.g. our road rage.
 We may be seeking ways to control anger.
 Help can be offered alongside different ways of responding.
 Some of us may fear our anger or have a quick temper, getting quickly impatient, angry for no apparent reason.
 We may become confused, shocked, guilty or ashamed by our own anger issues, yet for some it could be our unconscious shame itself, which triggers our anger or rage in the first place, as our anger becomes our secondary feeling - the one we express, to our primary feeling of shame.

 Speak when you are angry and you will make the best speech you will ever regret.
 Ambrose Bierce